 If you are a beneficial owner of shares registered in the name of your broker, bank, or other agent, you should have received a Notice containing voting instructions from that organization rather than from MannKind.
 Simply follow the voting instructions in the Notice to ensure that your vote is counted.
-Alternatively, you may be able to vote by telephone or over the internet as instructed by your broker or bank.
 To vote in person at the Annual Meeting, you must obtain a valid proxy from your broker, bank, or other agent.
-Follow the instructions from your broker or bank included with the Notice, or contact your broker or bank to request a proxy form.
+Follow the instructions from your broker or bank included with these proxy materials, or contact your broker or bank to request a proxy form.